Glenturret: A portrait

 - The Lalique Restaurant with mountain views

-- The Towser statue (famous distillery cat)
+- The Towser Statue (famous distillery cat)

 Why buy Glenturret now?

-📈 Investment potential
+📈 Investment Potential

 Glenturret is one of the most exciting whisky investments of recent years: